English as a Second Language

 EESL 515.
 Grammar and Linguistics for ESL Teachers.
 3 Hours.

 A critical study of aspects of Modern English grammar and linguistics that are important for the teaching of English as a Second or Foreign Language.
-Students will gain an understanding of the major syntactic and semantic phenomena important for teaching ESL/EFL, become familiar with the practical and theoretical literature on teaching English grammar, participate in practical exercises of grammar correction in writing with actual ESL students, and develop and compile classroom activities for teaching points of grammar.
+Students will gain an understanding of the major syntactic and semantic phenomena important for teaching ESL/EFL, become familiar with the practical and theoretical literature on teaching English grammar, participate in practical exercises, and develop instructional activities that embed grammar skills into content-driven lessons.
 Required for the Alternative Master’s.

 EESL 525.
 Phonology for Second Language Teachers.
 3 Hours.